robertwgehl/robertwgehl.github.io/_posts/2024-06-28-ThreadsBlocking.md

 ## This may be the first time millions see blocking in action
 When I first started out on the ActivityPub-based fediverse back in early 2017, most Mastodon instances published their blocklists.
 Admins can still do this -- indeed, Mastodon.social, the largest server, [does (scroll down and click on "moderated servers")](https://mastodon.social/about).

 However, over the past few years, many smaller servers stopped sharing this information publicly.
 Why?
 Well, it's obviously a vector for harassment.
-For example, if as an admin, I publicly say I block bad.instance, their friends could harass me with constant requests about why I did so, arguing that I need to change my mind.
+For example, if as an admin I publicly say I block bad.instance, their friends could harass me with constant requests about why I did so, arguing that I need to change my mind.
 I have other stuff to do.
 Many admins just keep their blocklists to themselves.

 So Threads is revealing something many of the millions of new fediverse members have not often seen: the fact that a healthy server _must_ block many others in order to moderate effectively.
 It's a fact of fediverse life.

-This is a pretty radical change for Meta, to be honest: they now how to declare their relationship to the rest of the web, rather than just pretend that the web must flow through Meta properties.
+This is a pretty radical change for Meta, to be honest: they now have to declare their relationship to the rest of the web, rather than just pretend that the web must flow through Meta properties.

 ## Blocking Nazis and nudity
 Of course, transparency allows for scrutiny.
 We can take a look at the 660+ blocks and see what sort of values Meta adheres to.